asibahi/mimiron/mimiron_bot/TermsOfService.md

 The owner of the bot is not liable for any misuse of the bot.
 It is provided as-is.

 ## Contact
-People may get in contact through discord "@asibahi".
+People may get in contact through discord "@mimirons_head".
 Or through Github issues.